Opetushallitus/scala-schema/README.md

 ## scala-schema

-Generate a [JSON schema](http://json-schema.org/) from Scala classes.
+Generate a [JSON schema](http://json-schema.org/) from Scala classes

 - Create schema from any case class
+- Export the schema as JSON
+- Use the schema object directly for efficient JSON validation
+- Extract JSON into case classes while validating on the way
 - Supports case classes, lists, strings, dates, numbers, booleans
 - Supports polymorphism via traits: finds trait implementations in same package
 - Customize schema with annotations (like min/max size, description)